Deployment

 Relevant branches for the respective game types:

-• FAF Beta Balance: staging/fafbeta
+staging/faf - FAF Beta Balance:

-• FAF Develop: staging/fafdevelop
+staging/fafbeta - FAF Develop:

 Staging branches make it easier to:

-• Test experimental changes from a pull request: Force push the branch to a staging branch, then trigger the deployment workflow.
+developbranch to a staging branch, proceed to cherry-pick the desired changes and then trigger the deployment workflow. - Test experimental changes from a pull request: Force push the branch to a staging branch, then trigger the deployment workflow.

 Staging branches are periodically updated automatically to keep them aligned with ongoing development.
 You can review the schedule by evaluating the cron expression in the workflow files.